Reactive Abuse, and how to outsmart the games.

 - Your mind controls your emotions; you control your mind.

 - Standards, keeping your own standards high, yet keep your expectations low when we expect those toxic people to understand on a gallon level.
-Yet, they don’t understand things like others feelings, morals, compassion, two-way conversation, compromise when we think they do.
-We are the ones going to spend our while lives frustrated.
+Yet, they don’t understand things like others’ feelings, morals, compassion, two-way conversation, and compromise when we think they do.
+We are the ones going to spend our whole lives frustrated.

 - Boundaries, good people will respect your boundaries; we need a million and one ways to say NO, and we need to stick to our nos.
 When you learn the art of saying no to things that don’t make you feel good, it becomes a great deal breaker to eliminate toxic people from in your life or entering your life.

-- Heal any wounds, if you fear being cheated on, remember narcissists use that against you, when you find a good person, they won’t hurt you In that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copy’s, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know, if they know they are hurting you through the children they will focus your time and energy on the children.
+- Heal any wounds.
+If you fear being cheated on, remember narcissists use that against you.
+When you find a good person, they won’t hurt you.
+In that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copies, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know if they know they are hurting you through the children they will focus your time and energy on the children.
 If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence, and you will make it through any court process; just focus on the best interests of the children at all times.

-- Learn the patterns they cycle around to get reactions from you, from pity plays, apologies, threats, rage, watch and learn, observe their behaviour, don’t absorb their toxins.
-Then stop focusing on the narcissist and focus on you if you break a bone.
-You don’t spend six weeks focusing on how you broke it, and still, use it and live in that pain.
+- Learn the patterns they cycle around to get reactions from you, from pity plays, apologies, threats, rage, watch and learn, observe their behaviour, and don’t absorb their toxins.
+Then stop focusing on the narcissist and focus on yourself if you break a bone.
+You don’t spend six weeks focusing on how you broke it and still use it and live in that pain.
 You seek help to get it fixed; you deal with the break before anything else.

 The narcissists bait and switch.